 Where Does Habitat Get the Land to Build On?

-Donations of land and real property are essential to help Habitat keep our costs low, which in turn means we can provide lower-cost mortgages to our homeowners.
+Donations of land and real property are essential to help us keep our costs low, which in turn means we can provide lower-cost mortgages to our homeowners.

 Does Habitat Give Away Homes?

-Habitat does not give away homes for free.
-Homeowners are expected to partner with Habitat by contributing “sweat equity” (e.g., their own time and labor) towards the construction of their and other Habitat homes.
+Habitat does not give away homes.
+Homeowners are expected to partner with Habitat by contributing “sweat equity” (i.e., their own time and labor) towards the construction of their and other Habitat homes.